 AIM 2: Investigate the role of gene expression/splice variants and eQTLs on drug response phenotypes for elucidation of biological mechanisms and genetic regulation of these phenotypes.

-AIM 3: Create a publically available and searchable database to house the results of the genomic and transcriptomic studies in African Americans
+AIM 3: Create a publicly available and searchable database to house the results of the genomic and transcriptomic studies in African Americans

 Thrombotic diseases disproportionately affect African Americans, and the role of genetics in the response to therapy in African Americans is still unknown.
 We will collect relevant clinical variables, adverse effects, and thrombotic disease information for cohorts starting therapy with the following drugs: Direct Xa oral anticoagulants (DOACs), warfarin, and Clopidogrel.
 In addition, we will also collect whole blood transcriptomes on all subjects to enable gene expression studies.
 These will be used to identify biological drivers of the measured clinical phenotypes or integrated with the genomic data from the same individual for the discovery of causative genetic variation (e.g. SNPs that associate with gene expression, alternative splicing, and drug response).